bradhackinen/vminhash/README.md

 Fingerprints constructed via `union` are indistinguishable from other fingerprints and it is perfectly valid to use them in jaccard or cardinality estimates.

 ### Jaccard similarity index
-The Jaccard similarity index between two sets can be estimated by the fraction of equal values in the correponding fingerprints.
+The Jaccard similarity index between two sets can be estimated by the fraction of equal values in the corresponding fingerprints.
 The module contains two helper functions: `jaccard` and `jaccardMatrix`:
 ```python
 from vectorizedMinHash import jaccard, jaccardMatrix